dgerabagi/aiascent-dev/prompt.md

                 {/* Section 3: The Counter-Strategy */}
                 <section className="bg-card border rounded-lg p-8 md:p-12 mb-24">
-                    <h2 className="text-4xl md:text-5xl font-bold text-center mb-8">Our Strategy: Cognitive Apprenticeship</h2>
+                    <h2 className="text-4xl md:text-5xl font-bold text-center mb-8">Our Strategy: <strong>Cognitive Apprenticeship</strong></h2>
                     <p className="text-xl text-muted-foreground max-w-4xl mx-auto text-center">
                         Our answer is not to imitate authoritarian control, but to unleash decentralized expertise.
-We believe in **Cognitive Apprenticeship**—a model where AI serves as a tireless mentor, guiding individuals from intuitive "vibe coding" to architectural mastery.
+We believe in <strong>Cognitive Apprenticeship</strong>—a model where AI serves as a tireless mentor, guiding individuals from intuitive "vibe coding" to architectural mastery.
 The Data Curation Environment (DCE) is the foundational tool for this new relationship.
                     </p>
                 </section>